 A new science assessment based on the Next Generation Science Standards for California Public Schools (CA NGSS) has been developed.
 The California Standards Test and California Modified Assessment for Science are no longer administered.
-The new California Science Test (CAST) was piloted in spring 2017 and field tested during the 2017-18 school year.
-No student scores or aggregated results will be released until development of the test has been completed and reviewed.
-The CAST will be administered operationally during the 2018-19 school year.
+The new California Science Test (CAST) was piloted in spring 2017, field tested during the 2017-18 school year, and is now administered operationally.
+CAST results are not available for the current reporting period.

 The Smarter Balanced Assessment System utilizes computer-adaptive tests and performance tasks that allow students to show what they know and are able to do.
 Smarter Balanced summative assessment results include student scores, achievement levels, and descriptors that describe performance.
 These assessment results are only one of several tools used to measure a student's academic performance in ELA/Literacy and mathematics.
-Smarter Balanced assessment results are most appropriately interpreted alongside other available information about a student's academic achievement, including such measures as District assessments, classroom assignments and grades, classrooms tests, report cards, and teacher feedback.
+Smarter Balanced assessment results are most appropriately interpreted alongside ther available information about a student's academic achievement, including such measures as District assessments, classroom assignments and grades, classrooms tests, report cards, and teacher feedback.

-The first table displays the percent of students who met or exceeded state standards in English Language Arts/Literacy (grades 3-8 and 11) and Math (grades 3-8 and 11) for the past two school years.
-Because the school opened in the fall of 2016, there is no prior year data to report.
+The first table displays the percent of students who met or exceeded state standards in English Language Arts/Literacy (grades 3-8 and 11) and Math (grades 3-8 and 11).

-California Assessment of Student Performance and Progress

-Percent of Students Meeting or Exceeding the State Standards

-Subject School State

-2017 2018 2017 2018

-English Language Arts/Literacy (Grades 3-8 and 11) 32 21 48 50

-Mathematics (Grades 3-8 and 11) 0 0 37 38

-Science (Grades 5, 8, and 10)
+California Assessment of Student Performance and Progress Percent of Students Meeting or Exceeding the State Standards Subject School State 2017 2018 2019 2017 2018 2019 English Language Arts/Literacy (Grades 3-8 and 11) 32 21 26 48 50 50 Mathematics (Grades 3-8 and 11) 0 0 0 37 38 39 Science (Grades 5, 8, and 12) <10 to ested 29